stenglein-lab/taxonomy_pipeline/docs/tutorial.md

 The [tally_blast_hits](../bin/tally_blast_hits) script also tabulates the hits and outputs tables of the number of hits to each taxa, the average percent identity of these hits, etc.  i

-Have a look at the output of tally_blast_hits by running `less dros_pool_spade_contigs.fa.bn_nt.tally`.
+Have a look at the output of tally_blast_hits by running `less dros_pool_contigs_singletons.fa.bn_nt.tally`.
 The output is sorted by the number of reads assigned to each taxon.
-(Remember that this number is weighted by the number of reads that mapped to each contig).
+(Remember that this number is weighted by the number of reads that mapped to contigs).

 What was the most abunundant non-host taxon?
-How many reads mapped to it?
+How many reads were assigned to it?
 What was the median percent identity of the blast alignments for this taxon?

 This tally file is tab-delimited, so you can open it in programs like Excel or R for further analysis.

-The [tally_blast_hits](../bin/tally_blast_hits) script is also aware of the entire taxonomy heirarchy, so it can keep track of things like how many reads mapped to viruses, bacteria, etc.  The output file `dros_pool_spade_contigs.fa.bn_nt.tab_tree_tally` has this information.
-Look at this file by running `less dros_pool_spade_contigs.fa.bn_nt.tab_tree_tally`.
+The [tally_blast_hits](../bin/tally_blast_hits) script is also aware of the entire taxonomy heirarchy, so it can keep track of things like how many reads mapped to viruses, bacteria, etc.  The output file `dros_pool_contigs_singletons.fa.bn_nt.tab_tree_tally` has this information.
+Look at this file by running `less dros_pool_contigs_singletons.fa.bn_nt.tab_tree_tally`.

 How many reads mapped to viruses?
 How many to bacteria?
 Note that the lines of this file are indented at the beginning to reflect the taxonomy heirarchy, meaning it's *not* suitable for being opened in Excel or R (these initial indents can be removed - see below).